-- Right-click over the toolbar area (but not any specific tool) and choose customize toolbars... from the context menu.

-- Click on the last item on the toolbar (Enable locking) then click on Add... to open the Actions List.

-- 3. Find the action View:

-Toggle master track

-visible.
-Select this, then

-click on Select/close.

-This item will now be

-added to the list of toolbar

-items.
-In the icon display,

-it will be labelled

-something like "Tog Mast".

-- 4. Drag this item up or down the list to whatever position you want it to take.

-- 5. If you do not like the text Toggl Mas you can right-click over the item in the list and choose either Change icon (to select an icon) or Text icon (to type a different text label).
-If you choose text icon, you may also select a Double width toolbar button option for better text display.
+- Right-click over the toolbar area (but not any specific tool) and choose customize toolbars... from the context menu. - Click on the last item on the toolbar (Enable locking) then click on Add... to open the Actions List. - Find the action View: Toggle master track visible.
+Select this, then click on Select/close.
+This item will now be added to the list of toolbar items.
+In the icon display, it will be labelled something like "Tog Mast". - 4.
+Drag this item up or down the list to whatever position you want it to take. - 5.
+If you do not like the text Toggl Mas you can right-click over the item in the list and choose either Change icon (to select an icon) or Text icon (to type a different text label).
+If you choose text icon, you may also select a Double width toolbar button option for better text display. - 6.
+Click OK.
+If you don't want to keep this icon, access the customize menus/toolbars window again and simply remove it.